-In addition to the labels outlined in previous sections, the following are some labels that are commonly placed on animal products:
+In addition to the labels outlined in previous sections, the following are some labels that are commonly placed on animal-derived foods:

-Use of this label is permitted if the product contains “no artificial ingredients or added color and is only minimally processed.”
-The animals used for these products might still have been treated with antibiotics or, in the case of cattle, hormones.
-According to farmer Amiel Cooper, “Natural is a virtually meaningless word [when applied to animal products].”
+Use of this label is permitted if the item contains “no artificial ingredient or added color and is only minimally processed.”
+The animals used for these “products” might still have been treated with antibiotics or, in the case of cattle, hormones.
+According to farmer Amiel Cooper, “Natural is a virtually meaningless word [when applied to animal-derived foods].”

 This label applies only to beef.
-Since hormones are not supposed to be given to pigs, chickens, or turkeys, pork and poultry products cannot legally be tagged with this label without the disclaimer, “Federal regulations prohibit the use of hormones.”
+Since it’s illegal to give hormones to pigs, chickens, and turkeys raised for food, pork and poultry items tagged with this label must also include the disclaimer “Federal regulations prohibit the use of hormones.”

-None of these labels indicates that the welfare of the animals they are applied to was regulated in any way.
+Remember that none of these labels indicates that the welfare of the animals whose parts they are applied to was regulated in any way.